 Icelandair tickets are more expensive than WOW Air but include complimentary drinks, in-flight entertainment, a free checked bag, a carry-on, and one personal item.
 The airline is also renowned for its free stopover program, where tourists can choose Iceland as a transatlantic stopover and spend up to seven nights in the country without any additional airfare costs.

 For more details on how to find the best flight deals, when to book, national flights, and more, see our comprehensive guide to flying to Iceland here.

 Iceland is an easy country for tourists to travel around.
 The Strætó, Reykjavik's only public transportation system, is affordable, easy to navigate and even features free Wi-Fi.
-Ticket fare is 470 ISK for adults and 235 ISK for disabled people and children aged 6-17.
+The ticket fare is 470 ISK for adults and 235 ISK for disabled people and children aged 6-17.
 Riders that download the Strætó app can buy bus tickets, plan routes, view real-time updates of your bus’ location, and even listen to podcasts on the road.

 Unfortunately, there are no ride-sharing apps like Uber in Iceland, so taxis are another option for getting around but can be pricey.
 For travelers who want to venture out of the capital on their own, car rentals are a popular option.
 Alongside the major car rentals Hertz and Budget, travelers can even find environmentally-conscious rental agencies like Green Motion that specialize in eco-friendly vehicles.

 Regardless of the season, your best bet for a rental car is a vehicle with four- or all-wheel drive, outfitted with all-weather tires.
 There are wonderful self-drive tour options where your car and accommodations are pre-booked for you.
 You will also receive a detailed itinerary with all the best attractions along your route highlighted.
 For the most hassle-free travel around Iceland we recommend downloading the following apps: